Mehdi Essoussi

-Mehdi Essoussi (born 28 February 2001) is a Tunisian footballer who plays as a midfielder.
+Mehdi Essoussi (born 28 February 2001) is a Tunisian footballer who plays as a midfielder for Unionville Milliken SC in the Ontario Premier League.

 Early life

 Essoussi was born in Tunis, Tunisia, before moving to Montreal, Canada, when he was one, followed by a move to Ottawa at age two.
 He began playing youth soccer at age four with the Nepean Hotspurs SC, before moving on to Ottawa South United and spending some time in the Ottawa Fury Academy.
 He then moved on to join the Toronto FC Academy.
 He also played with the Team Ontario provincial team and attended a Canada national team identification camp.

 University career

-In 2023, he began attending the University of Toronto, playing for the men's soccer team, making one appearance that season.
+Essoussi began attending the University of Toronto while playing professionally with Toronto FC II, thereby being ineligible to play for the school team until one full year after his final professional appearance.
+In 2023, after sitting out the beginning of the season due to the eligibility rules, he eventually joined the men's soccer team, making one appearance that season.
 In 2024, he was named the team captain and was named an OUA East First Team All-Star.
 In 2025, he was again named an OUA East First Team All-Star and was also named a U Sports Second Team All-Canadian.